jiyuukane/MIST4610GroupProj/README.md

 ## Database Information
 Database Name: ns_Sp25_21479_Group3

-Each query mentioned above is defined in the database as a stored procedure, which can be invoked using the following syntax: CALL_
+Each query mentioned above is defined in the database as a stored procedure, which can be invoked using the following syntax: CALL TP_Q1();